zxy919781142/Leaky-pipeline-in-Psychology/README.md

 ### 1. data
 + **1_female_field_cohort.csv**:
-  Proportion of women among psychology entrants by subfield and cohort (2000-2014).
+  - Proportion of women among psychology entrants by subfield and cohort (2000-2014).
 + **2_earlycareer_character.csv**:
-  Processed variables for researchers by academic aga (main dataset for analysis) .
+  - Processed variables for researchers by academic aga (main dataset for analysis) .
 + **3_stage_trans_gap_yearly.csv**:
-  Transfer rate (staying academic from previous year to the target year) among psychology entranst by academic age and cohort.
+  - Transfer rate (staying academic from previous year to the target year) among psychology entranst by academic age and cohort.

 ### 2. R_code
 + **Fig1_survival_analysis.R**:
   -R code for the figure 1 with 4 sub-plots:
-  -(a) Proportion of women among psychology entrants, by subfield and cohort.
+  - (a) Proportion of women among psychology entrants, by subfield and cohort.
-  -(b) Kaplan--Meier survival probability of psychology entrants by gender.
+  - (b) Kaplan--Meier survival probability of psychology entrants by gender.
-  -(c) Annual transition rates (i.e., the probability of continuing in academia from the previous year) by academic age and cohort group (2000–2004, 2005–2009, 2010–2014).
+  - (c) Annual transition rates (i.e., the probability of continuing in academia from the previous year) by academic age and cohort group (2000–2004, 2005–2009, 2010–2014).
-  -(d) Summary of gender gaps in transition rates across three time frames.
+  - (d) Summary of gender gaps in transition rates across three time frames.
 + **Fig2_Stat_Description.R**:
-  -R code for the figure 2:
+  - R code for the figure 2:
-  -Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by gender.
+  - Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by gender.
 + **Fig3_4_TVEM**:
-  -R code for the figure 3 & 4:
+  - R code for the figure 3 & 4:
-  -Relative importance of predictors for academic attrition and their temporal dynamics;
+  - Relative importance of predictors for academic attrition and their temporal dynamics;
-  -Predicted risk of leaving academia by gender across academic age and cohort group.
+  - Predicted risk of leaving academia by gender across academic age and cohort group.
 **SI_Stat_Description_cohort.R**:
-  -R code for the figure S2:
+  - R code for the figure S2:
-  -Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by cohort group (2000–2004, 2005–2009, 2010–2014).
+  - Statistical description of factors associated with academic performance, collaboration, and institutional affiliations across career stages, disaggregated by cohort group (2000–2004, 2005–2009, 2010–2014).